 - A developed idea of the innovative services/products/solutions ready for prototyping and testing; or a prototype ready for testing and/or scale up.
-For the prototype solution, the applicant will provide evidence that it is technologically and economically feasible; - Innovative, including new on the market, or possibly a solution that is significantly improved, having a digital component in it; - Scalable and replicable, i.e. could be easily used and replicated by the public sector agencies/institutions in delivering better services to people, businesses, or inter-agency services, or, if solution is developed for private sector needs, it is sectorial and could be replicated within a short period of time on same market/country, or exportable (depending on the solution). - Feasible, i.e. the solution does not require changes in the current legislation and could be anchored within the existing legal framework; - With measurable impact on Moldova digitalization and SDGs.
-A preliminary estimate of SDG impact will be done by the applicant, which will further be detailed with support from UNDP BCtTA's and Impact Lab toolkits. - Additional criteria applicable to collaborative projects: - In case of collaborative projects, it is required that the CGC involve partners that represent at least 2 different public or economic sectors, academia or other research institutions, public authorities, with the main applicant from ICT sector, i.e. ICT and Health, ICT and HV agriculture, ICT and education, ICT and tourism, other.
+For the prototype solution, the applicant will provide evidence that it is technologically and economically feasible; - Innovative, including new on the market, or possibly a solution that is significantly improved, having a digital component in it; - Scalable and replicable, i.e. could be easily used and replicated by the public sector agencies/institutions in delivering better services to people, businesses, or inter-agency services, or, if solution is developed for private sector needs, it is sectorial and could be replicated within a short period of time on same market/country, or exportable (depending on the solution). - Feasible, i.e. the solution does not require changes in the current legislation and could be anchored within the existing legal framework;

+• With measurable impact on Moldova digitalization and SDGs.
+A preliminary estimate of SDG impact will be done by the applicant, which will further be detailed with support from UNDP BCtTA's and Impact Lab toolkits.

+Additional criteria applicable to collaborative projects:

+• In case of collaborative projects, it is required that the CGC involve partners that represent at least 2 different public or economic sectors, academia or other research institutions, public authorities, with the main applicant from ICT sector.

-Examples of possible business and public service challenges and constraints that applicants could eventually focus on are: more proactive and responsive to citizens' needs public sector's delivery service; digital literacy (both in the public and private sectors) to facilitate inclusive digital transformation that considers gender, age and vulnerability divide; talent management and retention of skilled labor force; access to finance for prototyping of new products and services that require collaborative innovation; export promotion through innovative approaches, digitization of public services, smart city solutions with accent on software elements (no hardware infrastructure will be considered) and other.
+Examples of possible business and public service challenges and constraints that applicants could eventually focus on are: more proactive and responsive to citizens' needs public sector's delivery service; digital literacy (both in the public and private sectors) to facilitate inclusive digital transformation that considers gender, age and vulnerability divide; talent management and retention of skilled labor force; access to finance for prototyping of new products and services that require collaborative innovation; digitization of public services, and other.
 The supported projects are in phase of innovation development, or prototypes have been already tested, and are based on a comprehensive business plan, addressing the specific identified challenges and demonstrating high potential in terms of access to market, company competitiveness and growth, improved accessibility and management or public services.
 The concept should represent considerable novelty to the national or global market: e.g. innovative products, processes, services or market application.